lajanugen/S2V/README.md

 Lajanugen Logeswaran, Honglak Lee.
 An efficient framework for learning sentence representations.
 In ICLR, 2018.

-This codebase is based on [Chris Shallue's Tensorflow implementation](https://github.com/tensorflow/models/tree/master/research/skip_thoughts) of the SkipThought model.
+This codebase is based on Chris Shallue's [Tensorflow implementation](https://github.com/tensorflow/models/tree/master/research/skip_thoughts) of the SkipThought model.
+The data preparation, vocabulary expansion and evaluation scripts have been adopted with minor changes.
 Other code files have been modified and re-structured with changes specific to our model.

 ### Contents